Physical Therapy PT

 Before evaluating your patient and developing a treatment plan, you will speak with the patient about their acute symptoms and current and aspirational levels of fitness and health.

-Effective communication is one of the most essential physical therapist skills to develop.
-A patient who understands their care plan is more likely to succeed.4 PTs should aim to educate patients using clear language and ask questions to explore patient needs so communication flows in both directions.
+Effective communication is one of the most essential physical therapist characteristics to develop.
+A patient who understands their care plan is more likely to succeed.4 PTs should aim to educate patients using clear language and ask questions to explore patient needs so communication flows in each direction.

-Attention to detail is one of the most critical skills needed to be a physical therapist.
-Doing so will help you detect any changes in the patient’s abilities.
+Attention to detail is another one of the most critical characteristics of a physical therapist.
+Being astute will help you detect any changes in the patient’s abilities.

-Patients with the same injury can respond differently to treatment, so it’s best to closely observe each patient’s progress and adjust your care plan accordingly, regardless of your expectations.
+Patients with the same injury can respond differently to treatment, so closely observe each patient’s progress and adjust your care plan accordingly, regardless of your expectations.
 Remaining astute will help you determine the patient’s individual and evolving needs.

 12. Be Positive

-Developing the characteristics of a physical therapist outlined above will help you succeed as a physical therapist.
+Developing both soft characteristics and hard skills for physical therapists will help you succeed as a physical therapist.
 Are you compassionate, communicative and interested in helping people regain mobility and quality of life?
 A career in physical therapy may be right for you.
-The University of St. Augustine for Health Sciences (USAHS) offers a graduate physical therapy program that prepares you to work collaboratively with your colleagues and deliver optimal care.
+The University of St. Augustine for Health Sciences (USAHS) offers a graduate physical therapy program that can help you hone the critical characteristics of a physical therapist, prepare you to work collaboratively with your colleagues and deliver optimal care.

 Request More Information